-Panasonic have just released a firmware update for 16 cameras in the digicam range to stop the use of third-party imitation batteries.
-Which Panasonic says “do not meet the rigid safety standards Panasonic uses”.
+Panasonic has just released a firmware update for 16 cameras in their digicam range to prevent the use of third-party imitation batteries.
+Panasonic states that these third-party batteries “do not meet the rigid safety standards Panasonic uses.”

-Three battery have been affected by the firmware update, DMW-BCF10, DMW-BCG10 and DMW-BLB13.
-Official Panasonic batteries are available for around $40-50 online, whereas third-party alternatives can be bought from as little as $10.
+Three specific battery models have been affected by the firmware update: DMW-BCF10, DMW-BCG10, and DMW-BLB13.
+Official Panasonic batteries are available for around $40-50 online, whereas third-party alternatives can be bought for as little as $10.
+This significant price difference often tempts consumers to opt for the cheaper alternatives, but Panasonic’s recent move aims to highlight the potential risks involved.

 Via Slashgear